 Sixteen summers had come and gone since I was born.
 I lived on the ranch my parents ran on the Southern California desert.
 It was an isolated place, and I didn’t have much contact with people my age as I grew.
-I wasn’t bothered by this, far from it.
+I wasn’t bothered by this.
+Far from it, actually.
 I had a horse and a dog and together the three of us explored and learned about the desert that surrounded us in all its silence and mystery.
-One day in the midst of the desert, this time not accompanied by my beloved horse and dog, a single, intense experience opened my eyes to a world far deeper and more mysterious than I could have imagined.
+One day in the midst of the desert, this time not accompanied by my beloved horse and dog, a single, intense experience opened my eyes to a world far deeper and more mysterious than I could ever have imagined.

 Slowly, it became clear that the distant object had legs and had begun to take on color: black and green, the colors of the raven’s egg.
+She wore green pants and a black top, colors that would blend like camouflage with the surrounding desert, but which stood out vividly against the glaring white sand along the roadside.
 Eventually, her shape took on the outlines of the human form.
 The female form.
 Hips wider and round under a smaller waist and square shoulders, hair flowing down in curls around them.
 The next concrete materialization was her swaying walk, hands brushing thighs in time with the rise and fall of her body.
 Her arm reached up and she brushed the curls from her shoulder as her body undulated hypnotically from side to side, shimmering in the dense heat.
-She wore green pants and a black top, colors that would blend like camouflage with the surrounding desert, but which stood out vividly against the glaring white sand.

 Everything about her materialized slowly, languorously, because that is the only word that can describe materialization in the desert.
 There was no sudden moment of recognition, no apparition from around a corner, no sudden impact of surprise.
 Instead, there was the steady dawning of her person, an awakening of her presence in mine.

 I remember the times my eyes have grown accustomed to the moonlight on a dark summer’s night until I was surprised to see my own shadow stretched out along the ground.
 It had always been there but had just materialized into my senses.
 Just like a moonlit shadow, she grew steadily out of the shimmering light until she was there.
 It was as though we had been traveling together across leagues of time and space, but now we could hear the other’s voice and touch the other’s body.
-There was a sense of time yielding substance.
+There was a sense of time having passed, and in passing, had yielded substance.

 We embraced and kissed deeply, the tiff on the phone, our reason for meeting completely forgotten.
 I remember opening my eyes to look at her.
-Eyes closed, her head upturned, the graceful line of her neck, long hair curling down her back, with the sun reflected in each strand.
+Her eyes closed, head upturned, the graceful arc of her neck, long hair curling down her back with the sun reflected in each strand.
 Her chest expanded and contracted within my arms.
 She wrapped a leg around my knees and brought me still closer to her.
 The blinding white gravel crunched beneath our feet as the kiss lingered.

 My memory of our meeting that day remains vivid, even looking back through the deadening fog and haze of years.
 It was one of my first conscious experiences of the desert’s mysterious way of revealing things.
 Like the slow apparition of a lover, the desert reveals its secrets when we open ourselves to it.
 Sometimes, everything we see hides something else.